(Two Free Sample Chapters)

 Rose shrugged.
 "I talked to Lyssa, first, and she brought me to Osprey."
 She sighed.
-"There are four women on this ship, Fid, and you have been doing this dream sex thing with all four of us."
+"There are four women on this ship, Fid, and you've been doing this dream sex thing with all four of us."

-"You seem to think that that is a problem..."
+"You seem to think that that's a problem..."

 Rose glared at him.
 "OF COURSE it's...
 Damn.
 I was angry.
 I was furious.
 And now I just want to have more sex."

 "That's fine with me."